freitas-rodrigo/FreeEnergyLAMMPS/README.md

 cd FreeEnergyLAMMPS
 ```

-Now you should be ready to run free energy calculations of solids.
-Follow the examples below to reproduce Figure 3 of [this](https://doi.org/10.1016/j.commatsci.2015.10.050) article.
+Now you should be ready to run free-energy calculations of solids.

 ## Usage
 The documentation for the commands used during free-energy calculations is available [here](https://lammps.sandia.gov/doc/fix_ti_spring.html).
-Alternatively, a detail explanation of the method can be found [here](https://doi.org/10.1016/j.commatsci.2015.10.050).
+Alternatively, a detailed explanation of the method can be found [here](https://doi.org/10.1016/j.commatsci.2015.10.050).

-Notice that `fix ti/spring` should be declared _before_ any other fix that modifies the forces on the particles (such as thermostats).
-This is necessary because one of the actions of `fix ti/spring` is to scale all forces acting on the particles, hence any forces added by `fix` commands declared before `fix rpmd` will be wrongly modified.
+Notice that in the LAMMPS input scripts, the `fix ti/spring` should be declared _before_ any other fix that modifies the forces on the particles (such as thermostats).
+This is necessary because one of the actions of `fix ti/spring` is to scale all forces acting on the particles, hence any forces added by `fix` commands declared before `fix ti/spring` will be wrongly modified.

 ## Examples
 The two examples below demonstrate how to compute the free energy of the body-centered cubic (bcc) phase of iron at zero pressure for temperatures ranging from 100K to 1600K.
 The interatomic potential employed is the EAM potential described [here](https://doi.org/10.1103/PhysRevB.57.5140), available in this repository: [`Fe.eam`](Fe.eam).
-By following the examples you should be able to reproduce Figure 3 of [this](https://doi.org/10.1016/j.commatsci.2015.10.050) article.
+By following the examples below you should be able to reproduce Figure 3 of [this](https://doi.org/10.1016/j.commatsci.2015.10.050) article.

 ### Example 1: Frenkel-Ladd method.
 The Frenkel-Ladd simulation can be run with the following commands: